sagemath/trac_to_gh/Issue 7557.md

 # Issue 7557: conversion of complex numbers in symbolic expressions to maxima broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7557

 Original creator: burcin